SenseNet/sn-tools/docs/sntrace.md

 ```

 ### Built-in trace providers
-In this version there are 2 trace provider.
+In this version there are 2 trace providers.
 One for tracing production webservers with persisted logs and one for monitoring developer's local webserver instances.

 ### SnFileSystemTracer
 This is the default trace provider of sensenet that is inherited from the abstract **BufferedSnTracer**.
 This trace writer persists the trace data to physical files in the file system.
-To ensure the velocity this module does the followings:
+To ensure the velocity this module does the following:

 - Buffered writing: the provider does not write every single line when they come in (see details above).
 - After a configured number of lines **new files are opened** to ensure that they do not become too big.